You are here

 Need for Risk Protection

-The first factor to be considered when evaluating an insurance policy is the need for risk protection.
-Risk is commonly defined as a part of the business decision that a manager has no control over.
-For cotton and row-crop producers, decisions related to input prices, interest rates, and production that are affected by weather are generally defined as risky decisions.
-Every individual has a different attitude toward exposure to unknown events or risks; this is known as a risk preference.
-Many things, including the financial position of the producer and exposure to other risks, may influence a person’s risk preference.
-A strongly risk-averse producer would tend to be comfortable with a higher level of crop insurance protection, while a less risk-averse producer would be inclined to purchase a lower level of protection.
+The first factor to consider when evaluating an insurance policy is the need for risk protection.
+Risk is commonly defined as an aspect of business decisions that a manager has no control over.
+For cotton and row-crop producers, decisions related to input prices, interest rates, and weather-affected production are generally considered risky.
+Every individual has a different attitude toward exposure to unknown events or risks; this is known as risk preference.
+Many factors, including the financial position of the producer and exposure to other risks, may influence a person’s risk preference.
+A strongly risk-averse producer would likely be comfortable with a higher level of crop insurance protection, while a less risk-averse producer might prefer a lower level of protection.

-Another item to be considered is the existence of off-farm income, savings, and/or diversification.
+Another factor to consider is the existence of off-farm income, savings, and/or diversification.
 Many farming households receive income from off-farm employment of the producer, the spouse, or both.
 If a significant portion of the total household income is derived from off-farm employment, then a lower level of crop insurance protection may be acceptable.
-Savings accounts and diversification have a similar effect.
-Large savings or diversification in other industries reduces the risk of an inability to pay for the cost of producing a crop.
+Savings accounts and diversification have a similar effect; large savings or diversification in other industries reduce the risk of being unable to pay for the cost of producing a crop.

 Different types of crop insurance policies allow producers to tailor their risk management programs to their risk preferences.
 These products include yield protection (YP), revenue protection (RP), and revenue protection with harvest price exclusion (RP-HPE).
-Another alternative may be to purchase catastrophic insurance (CAT), which provides a low coverage level and price guarantee at a very low cost.
-If the producer’s only real concern is the total loss of a crop, then the CAT insurance policy proves to be a low level of risk protection for just a few dollars.
+Another alternative is to purchase catastrophic insurance (CAT), which provides a low coverage level and price guarantee at a very low cost.
+If the producer’s main concern is the total loss of a crop, then the CAT insurance policy offers a low level of risk protection for just a few dollars.

 Unit Structure Availability